Search

 • Engaging and relatable stories with diverse characters

-• Research-based, rigorous phonics scope and sequence that aligns to most major published phonics programs and instructional materials
+• Evidence-based, rigorous phonics scope and sequence that aligns to most major published phonics programs and instructional materials

 • QR codes that link to memorable video lessons in English and Spanish

-• Personalized Take-Home Decodable Packs that extend phonics practice from school into homes
+• Personalized Take-Everywhere Decodable Packs that extend phonics practice from school into homes

 When we tell our students exactly how our language works and give them many opportunities to practice using engaging, connected text, we place their feet firmly on the path to early reading fluency!